By Het Mehta | Published: 2025-06-03 | Last Updated: 3/27/2026

 [System.Reflection.AssemblyName]::GetAssemblyName("C:\path\to\thickclient.exe")

-lsof -p <PID> | grep .so
+lsof -p <PID> | grep "\.so"

 netstat -ano | findstr ESTABLISHED

-# Unpack UPX compressed executable
+# Unpack a UPX-compressed executable

 upx -d /path/to/packed_executable.exe

-# Extract printable strings from a binary
+# Extract and grep strings from a binary

-strings /path/to/executable | grep -i "password\|api_key\|secret"
+strings /path/to/executable | grep -iE "password|api.key|secret|token|bearer|jdbc"

 # On Windows using findstr

-findstr /s /i "password api_key secret" C:\path\to\app\*.*
+findstr /s /i "password api_key secret token" C:\path\to\app\*.*

-<!-- Example: Insecure configuration in a .NET App.config -->
+<!-- Example: Insecure .NET App.config -->

 <configuration>